-- 4.10 For designated sites, importance should reflect the geographical context of the designation.
-For example, Local Wildlife Sites may be designated according to criteria applied in a county or district context, and should be considered important accordingly. - 4.11 Sites that are considered to be important in an international, European and national context and protected through international and national legislation are identified on the Joint Nature Conservation Committee (UK) and National Parks & Wildlife Service (Ireland) protected sites webpages.
-Information on international and national designated sites in Scotland is also provided on SNH SiteLink webpages and for Northern Ireland on the Northern Ireland Environment Agenc website.
-Information on protected sites in Wales is provided on the NRW website Where there is potential for a significant effect on such sites, the effect should be assessed in accordance with the respective statutory procedures and relevant government policy. - 4.12 Where a site has multiple designations the EcIA should consider the impacts of the development in respect of each of the features of each of the designations, carefully distinguishing between them in accordance with the respective legislation and policy.
+4.10 For designated sites, importance should reflect the geographical context of the designation.
+For example, Local Wildlife Sites may be designated according to criteria applied in a county or district context, and should be considered important accordingly.

+4.11 Sites that are considered to be important in an international, European and national context and protected through international and national legislation are identified on the Joint Nature Conservation Committee (UK)71 and National Parks & Wildlife Service (Ireland)72 protected sites webpages.
+Information on international and national designated sites in Scotland is also provided on

+SNH SiteLink73 webpages and for Northern Ireland on the Northern Ireland Environment Agency74 website.
+Information on protected sites in Wales is provided on the NRW website75 Where there is potential for a significant effect on such sites, the effect should be assessed in accordance with the respective statutory procedures and relevant government policy.

+4.12 Where a site has multiple designations the EcIA should consider the impacts of the development in respect of each of the features of each of the designations, carefully distinguishing between them in accordance with the respective legislation and policy.
 For example, where a site is both a SSSI and a SPA or SAC (in the UK), or SPA/SAC and a NHA (in Ireland), the impacts need to be assessed in respect of each of the interests and for each of the qualifying features of the SSSI, SPA, SAC or NHA, carefully applying the differing legislative and policy requirements in respect of each designation, as may be necessary.

-- 4.13 In both UK and Ireland it is also necessary to have regard to impacts on features for which a site may be notified, designated or classified in the future.
-In particular, in Ireland, a suite of proposed Natural Heritage Areas (pNHAs) were published on a non-statutory basis in 1995.
-These should be considered important at the national scale, although they are not currently formally proposed for designation, and are generally given protection through statutory licensing restrictions and planning policies.
-NHAs are designated under the Wildlife (Amendment) Act 2000 and become legally protected from the time that they are statutorily proposed for designation.
-European case law also requires member states to ensure adequate and appropriate levels of protection for sites that may, or should, be classified as SPAs or designated as SACs. - 4.14 On the rare occasion that a site no longer appears to meet the criteria relating to its designation or proposed designation, discussions should be held with the designating authority to agree how the site should be treated.
+4.13 In both UK and Ireland it is also necessary to have regard to impacts on features for which a site may be notified, designated or classified in the future.
+In particular, in Ireland, proposed Natural Heritage Areas (pNHAs) that have not yet been formally designated should be considered important at the national scale.
+Proposed NHAs are legally protected from damage and competent authorities are obliged to take into account the ecological value of pNHAs in planning and licensing.
+European case law also requires member states to ensure adequate and appropriate levels of protection for sites that may, or should, be classified as SPAs or designated as SACs.

+4.14 On the rare occasion that a site no longer appears to meet the criteria relating to its designation or proposed designation, discussions should be held with the designating authority to agree how the site should be treated.
 Where this relates to internationally/nationally designated sites, unless the site has been formally 'de-notified', the designation still applies and the relevant national government has legal and policy obligations to ensure that the site is restored to favourable condition.
-It must be demonstrated in the EcIA that development will not be detrimental to the recovery of these sites. - 4.15 Conversely, there may be occasions when an undesignated site is considered to meet published selection criteria for statutory or non-statutory site designation or have substantive potential to meet them.
+It must be demonstrated in the EcIA that development will not be detrimental to the recovery of these sites.

+4.15 Conversely, there may be occasions when an undesignated site is considered to meet published selection criteria for statutory or non-statutory site designation, or have substantive potential to meet them.
 This should be used to guide the assessment of importance and discussions should be held with the potential designating authority to agree how the site should be treated.